 7. Take the best adrenal fatigue supplement

 There are plenty of options for adrenal supplements out there, but most people see great results from simple glandular extracts.
 These supplements include all the compounds that naturally occur in the adrenal glands, making them a perfect choice for replenishing depleted adrenals.
 This can give your adrenals the boost they need to start increasing their activity again, as you heal.
 Just make sure you get your adrenal gland extracts from a reputable company, like Professional Formulas.
-There are two options, Pure Adrenal 400 and Pure Adrenal 200.

 Because adrenal fatigue or adrenal insufficiency is so rampant in our modern culture, there are many so-called “cures” out there for adrenal issues.
 However, a simple approach is typically best- follow these 7 simple steps with consistency, and soon you will be able to reclaim your energy and vitality.
 With the right nutrition, supplementation, and lifestyle changes, you can naturally reverse adrenal fatigue, and get your life back again.